huaweicloud/huaweicloud-iot-device-sdk-java/README_EN.md

 ```

-Define Command for of service:
+Define the service command.
-The input parameter and return value types of the command are fixed and cannot be changed.
+The type of command input parameters and return values cannot be changed.

 ```java